COMPETE

 A new path to high-paying tech jobs for lower-income, rural, and other underserved communities.

-A new, practical, and effective pipeline for software development, cybersecurity, IT support, and electrical engineering talent.
+A new, practical, and effective pipeline for software, cybersecurity, IT support, electrical engineering, and bio/pharma talent.